pinedamg/mage2dock/DOCUMENTATION/content/documentation/index.md

 <a name="Docker-Sync"></a>
 ### Workaround B: using d4m-nfs

-You can use the d4m-nfs solution in 2 ways, one is using the Mage2dock built it integration, and the other is using the tool separatly.
+You can use the d4m-nfs solution in 2 ways, one is using the Laradock built it integration, and the other is using the tool separatly.
 Below is show case of both methods:

 #### B.1: using the built in d4m-nfs integration